fluid-project/infusion/README.txt

 The Fluid Project uses a JIRA website to track bugs: http://issues.fluidproject.org.
 Some of the known issues in this release are described here:

+* Renderer: The Fluid renderer is provided in this release as a "sneak peek" of the features we have planned.
+  It is not intended for production use, and its APIs will change significantly over the course of the next few releases.
+Try it out and share your early feedback with us, but don't rely on it for daily use yet.
-* Renderer: The Renderer only works in FireFox and Safari at this time.
+  At the moment, the Renderer only works in FireFox and Safari.

 * Uploader: The Uploader is currently NOT COMPATIBLE with Flash 10 (released on 9/26/2008).
 This bug is caused by a change in Adobe's security protocols for Flash 10, which block the SWFUpload